The annual Remembrance Sunday Service will be held at the Heart of Midlothian War Memorial at Haymarket on Sunday, November 11th.

 This year's Remembrance Sunday Service will commemorate the 100th year anniversary of the end of WWI.
 It will be an inclusive event open to all; supporters, our community, wider organisations and members of the public.
 Further details will be announced in due course.

 In addition to the service, attendees are also invited to join The Memorial Walk from Haymarket to Tynecastle Park once the service is complete.
-Once at Tynecastle, The Story of McCrae's Battalion will be told by pupils from four Edinburgh High Schools.
+Once at Tynecastle, The Story of McCrae's Battalion will be told by pupils from four Edinburgh High Schools and guests who have pre-purchased a ticket will be welcomed to join us for the Remembrance Sunday lunch in the Gorgie Suite - featuring a range of curries and accompaniments.

 The day will be broken down as follows: